aristocratos/btop/README.md

 ##### 22 March 2026

-Updated contributing guidlines for AI generated code:
+Updated contributing guidelines for AI generated code:

 * Submissions where any of the code is AI generated must be marked with [AI generated].